nethesis/nethvoice-report/ui/src/doc-inline/en/data_summary_4_table_exitempty.md

 # Failed Calls No Agents

-*Leaving queue due to lack of agents* calls data for the queues selected in the set period, the data is grouped according to the choice made in the filters.
+*Leaving queue due to lack of agents* calls data for the selected queues in the set period.
+Data are grouped according to the chosen filter criteria.

-*Leaving the queue for lack of agents* calls are calls that while they were waiting in the queue they saw the number of online / available / free agents (depending on the configuration of the queue) and consequently were dropped from the queue.
+*Leaving the queue for lack of agents* calls are calls that failed because while they were waiting in the queue the number of agents online/available/free (depending on the configuration of the queue) has cleared and consequently have been pulled out of the queue.

 The entries shown for calls in *Leaving queue for lack of agents* are: